 - Unusual architecture designs

 Text in photography is perfect for those who love writing stories or documenting fleeting moments.
-You can decorate your photos with quotes, friends’ signatures, memories you don’t want to forget, and so on.
+You can decorate your images with quotes, friends’ signatures, memories you don’t want to forget, or anything else you want to add.

-If you’re not into typography, you can simply doodle on your photos.
+If you’re not into typography, you can simply doodle on your images.
 Some photographers draw things in a way that makes it seem like they’re interacting with the people in the subjects.

 For example, if you’re a family photographer, you could draw a cute cartoon character smiling at the children in your photos.